Politicians getting in on the solar eclipse action

 The total eclipse first hit the Unted States in Oregon, and Democratic Gov. Kate Brown was ready.
 She viewed it at the state Capitol building in Salem from a telescope.

 South Carolina Republican Sen. Lindsey Graham was ready, according to his tweet, which showed him lying in a beach chair with his sunglasses on.
 The total eclipse hit South Carolina at around 2:40 p.m.
+ET.

 Up in Helena, Montana, Republican Sen. Steve Daines watched the eclipse alongside Veterans Affairs Secretary David Shulkin.
 Both played it safe by looking at the sun with their glasses.